econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Our estimation results show that even when we include this calibration of medical shocks, the model still predicts much more drawdown of wealth than the data show.
 Second, we assume that there are 'ordinary' expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from  @flExpShocks).
 Again, in principle, the presence of such shocks provides a precautionary motive to draw down wealth more slowly.

-%% MNW: As far as I can tell, you do neither of these things in the estimation.

 ## Alternative Preferences